 Holiday breaks in fabulous coastal properties

-Big house to rent in Northumberland near Beadnell with 3 bedroom, sleeps 6, No pets, Pub within 1 mile, Wifi, Baby and Toddler Friendly, Cot Available, Coastal Property.View The Port House
+Holiday house to let in Northumberland near Beadnell with 3 bedrooms, sleeps 6, No pets, Pub within 1 mile, Baby and Toddler Friendly, Cot Available.View The Port House

 Along the Northumberland Coast there many quaint villages, traditional seaside towns and little working harbours that are most worthy of a visit – places such as Alnmouth, Craster, Amble, Beadnell and Seahouses, each with their own individual charm, each offering the visitor something different.